 Photos by Ernesto Solana

 This article studies the first large scale surveillance system with facial recognition installed at a governmental level in Mexico.
-The investigation reveals a series of technical and legal inconsistencies in its implementation as it documents the cooperation across the border between police and indirect use by the FBI of a technology that was blacklisted by the United States.
+The investigation reveals a series of technical and legal inconsistencies in its implementation as it documents the cooperation across the border between intelligence agencies and indirect use by the FBI of a technology that was blacklisted by the United States.
 The promise of security is once more a political tool that responds to local commercial interests and that ultimately threatens the rights of citizens.

 Written in collaboration with Paloma Robles Published by Quinto Elemento Lab